Email Component

 Domain Name |

 The domain name of a specific mailbox provider or organization.
-Domain names must not exceed 253 characters but can include:
+Domain names must not exceed 253 characters.
+Domains can include the following characters:

 |